Korg Volca Notes

 Closing Thoughts

 People seem to be a little “hot or cold” over these mini synths, but I have to say that so far I think I’m with most of the people in the above videos – I think it’s great.
-In particular for me, I do like the idea that I’ll be able to tinker around with it electronically too.
+In particular for me, I do like the idea that I’ll be able to tinker around with them electronically too.

 Kevin